A timeline of physiological (normal) changes to expect in your child’s teeth

-By the age of 2.5 years, all the baby teeth should have erupted.
-It is very common to find spacing present between the baby teeth.
-As the child goes older, the spacing may begin to appear or increase in the front teeth as a result of growth.
+By age 2.5 years, all the baby teeth should have erupted.
+It is very common to see spacing present between the baby teeth.
+As the child gets older, the spacing may begin to appear or increase in the front teeth as a result of growth.
 Occlusal wear of the teeth may become evident.
 Sometimes, the front teeth can reach an edge to edge bite as a result of growth of the lower jaw.

 The child enters into the mixed dentition when the first permanent (adult) molars erupts into the mouth at around the age of 6 years old.

-As the upper permanent incisors erupt into the mouth, spacing may be present between these teeth.
+As the upper permanent incisors erupt into the mouth, spacing may be present between these front teeth.
 This spacing is termed “ugly duckling stage” or physiological spacing.
-It is a normal stage of development and is related to the unerupted upper permanent canines.
-With the eruption of the permanent canines, the spacing will close spontaneously.
+It is a normal stage of development and usually closes spontaneously with eruption of the permanent canines.
 Consult an orthodontist for a full evaluation if the spacing persists.

-Most children begin their orthodontic treatment around the age of 12-13years when most of their permanent teeth have erupted.
-In a few instances, treatment is better when started earlier and this type of treatment is called Interceptive orthodontics.
+Most children begin comprehensive orthodontic treatment around the age of 12-13 years when most of their permanent teeth have erupted.
+In a few instances, treatment may be required earlier and this type of treatment is called Interceptive orthodontics.

-We encourage children to be screened by an orthodontist at the age of 7-8 years old.
+We encourage children to be screened by an orthodontist at the age of 7-8 years old as this allows problems to be picked up early, if any.
 There are a few types of dental problems that should be corrected earlier to preserve dental health.
-Some orthodontic treatments achieve a better result when patients are younger and some treatment when corrected early, can avoid more lengthy and complicated correction later on in life.
+Subtle problems with jaw growth and erupting permanent teeth may also be picked up early and some problems may be better treated early. (see tab on early orthodontic treatment)

 What should you look out for as a parent?